auregiuglarism/Moving-average-momemtum-strategy/README.md

 # Moving-average-momentum-strategy

+>[!Warning] Normal scoring gives a S&P 500 return of around 13% per year.
+However Advanced scoring gives a S&P 500 return of around 14% per year.
+This signals a slight error in some computations, the returns of the index should not vary, only the portfolios should.
+We are currently investigating it.
+We recommend to be cautious when interpreting the results of the strategy.

 Make sure to install all the necessary dependencies before running the code.
 You can do this by running:
 ```pip install -r requirements.txt
 ```